Last updated August 25th, 2018.

 Economists predict Myanmar’s foreign direct investment will increase by 70%, jumping by US$7 billion over the previous year.
 The figure would be the largest amount of inward FDI Myanmar ever received since the country’s liberalization in 2011.

-Foreign investors used to focus almost exclusively on the raw material and mining industries.
-However, tax breaks and deregulation by Prime Minister Thein Sein’s government are now drawing companies to other sectors in Myanmar.
+However, tax breaks and deregulation by Prime Minister Thein Sein’s government are now drawing businesses to expand into other sectors in Myanmar.

-The biggest investors in Myanmar were Singaporean businesses, which are responsible for over half of all FDI in the country.
-Companies in Hong Kong ranked second, followed by the United Kingdom and China in third and fourth places respectively.
+Today, the biggest investors in Myanmar are Singaporean companies which are responsible for over half of all FDI in the country.
+Hong Kong businesses rank second, followed by the United Kingdom and China in third and fourth places respectively.

-“Most U.S. investments have indirectly entered into Myanmar through Singapore.
+“Most U.S. investments enter into Myanmar indirectly through Singapore.
 Investments of some other countries entered into Myanmar indirectly through Singapore too, which is why Singaporeans are investing in Myanmar,” she said.

-With that said, making the decision to expand into Myanmar is tough.
-Competitive economies are found nearby and all throughout Southeast Asia.
-Some are easier and less bureaucratic than Myanmar.
+You can find strong economies all throughout Southeast Asia.
+Several are easier and less bureaucratic than Myanmar.

 Skip the Next Western Recession